mono/website/docs/advanced/pinvoke/index.md

 ### .NET 2.0 and SafeHandles

 In .NET 2.0, a new mechanism for wrapping unmanaged handles was introduced.
-This new mechanism is exposed by the [http:/monodoc/T:System.Runtime.InteropServices.SafeHandle SafeHandle] class.
-SafeHandles encapsulate a handle in the form of an IntPtr, but by exposing it as a subclass of the SafeHandle class (for example [http:/monodoc/T:Microsoft.Win32.SafeFileHandle SafeFileHandle] or [http:/monodoc/T:Microsoft.Win32.SafeWaitHandle SafeWaitHandle]) developers gain type safety.
+This new mechanism is exposed by the [SafeHandle](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.SafeHandle) class.
+SafeHandles encapsulate a handle in the form of an IntPtr, but by exposing it as a subclass of the SafeHandle class (for example [SafeFileHandle](http://docs.go-mono.com/index.aspx?link=T:Microsoft.Win32.SafeFileHandle) or [SafeWaitHandle](http://docs.go-mono.com/index.aspx?link=T:Microsoft.Win32.SafeWaitHandle)) developers gain type safety.

 SafeHandles in addition provide a mechanism to avoid inadvertent handle recycling (for references [[1]](http://blogs.msdn.com/cbrumme/archive/2004/02/20/77460.aspx) [[2]](http://blogs.msdn.com/bclteam/archive/2005/03/15/396335.aspx)).